 The Fund always accepts gifts.
-When the Fund is not activated in response to or anticipation of a disaster, donations are allocated to future disasters.
+When the Fund is not activated due to a disaster, donations are allocated to future disasters.

 In its initial stages, activating the fund means that NCCF will begin fundraising efforts specific to a particular disaster.

-All dollars raised for the Fund are distributed through grants to eligible nonprofit organizations or government entities supporting recovery efforts for individuals and/or communities in the areas impacted by a disaster.
-NCCF will not charge any administrative fees on this Fund.
+All money raised is distributed through grants to eligible nonprofit organizations or government entities supporting recovery efforts for individuals and/or communities in the areas impacted by a disaster.
+NCCF does not charge any administrative fees on this Fund.

-Gifts to the Fund that are restricted in any way – to a specific county, for a particular expense, etc. – will not be encouraged but may be accepted based on review by NCCF staff to ensure feasibility.
+Gifts to the Fund that are restricted in any way – to a specific county, for a particular expense, etc. – are not encouraged but may be accepted based on review by NCCF staff to ensure feasibility.

-Examples of how funds may be used include, but are not limited to: food/food supplies, prescriptions/medical supplies not covered by insurance, housing needs for displaced individuals, rental assistance/mortgage payments for home or business, utility payments, cash assistance, clean-up, mold mitigation, repair/rebuild costs, community planning and resilience projects.
+Examples of how funds may be used include, but are not limited to: food/food supplies, prescriptions/medical supplies not covered by insurance, housing needs for individuals displaced by a disaster, rental assistance/mortgage payments for home or business, utility payments, cash assistance, clean-up, mold mitigation, repair/rebuild costs, community planning and resilience projects.

 Activated nine times for hurricanes and tornados beginning with Hurricane Fran in 1996, the Fund has received thousands of donations.
 Approximately $5 million in grants have been provided by the Fund to charitable organizations since it began.